TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 2. the control dependencies.

 The data dependency is straightforward.
 If a node uses an `Exp`, then the node depends on that `Exp` and the node that generates that `Exp`.
 Data dependency is captured explicitly by our definition of `Node`.
-If the `rhs` of node A contains node B, then A is data-dependent on B. For instance, in the following code snippet:
+If the `rhs` of node A refers to node B, then A is data-dependent on B. For instance, in the following code snippet:

 ``` scala
 val x1 = 10 + x0